-- MTA subways, busses and railroads move 2.6 billion New Yorkers a year, about one in every three users of mass transit in the United States and two-thirds of the nation's rail riders
+- MTA subways, buses and railroads move 2.6 billion New Yorkers a year, about one in every three users of mass transit in the United States and two-thirds of the nation's rail riders

 - MTA bridges and tunnels carry more than 300 million vehicles annually more than any bridge and tunnel authority in the nation.

-- This vast transportation network, North America's largest, serves a population of 14.6 million people in the 5,000-square-mile area fanning out from New York City through Long Island, southeastern New York State, and Connecticut.
+- This vast transportation network, North America's largest, serves a population of 14.6 million people in the 5,000-square-mile area fanning out from NYC through Long Island, southeastern New York State, and Connecticut.

-- Four of every five rush-hour commuters to New York City's central business district avoid traffic congestion by taking transit services, most of it operated by the MTA.
+- Four of every five rush-hour commuters to NYC's central business district avoid traffic congestion by taking transit services, most of it operated by the MTA.

 - MTA customers travel on America's largest bus fleet and on more trains than all the rest of the country's subways and commuter railroads combined.

 - The greatest value of the MTA lies in its beneficial impact on the New York region's economy and quality of life.